Connect with others who understand.

 Some risk factors for developing HL and NHL include:

 Most risk factors, including age, genetic predisposition, and ethnicity, are beyond anyone’s control.
-If you are concerned you may have a high risk for developing lymphoma, focus on lowering your risk by changing the environmental factors within your control.
+If you are concerned you may have a high risk of developing lymphoma, focus on lowering your risk by changing the environmental factors within your control.

 How Is Lymphoma Diagnosed?